 The creature chattered in a squeaky voice.
 When he fell silent, Sonya began speaking again.
 Two more beings, both female this time, crept out of the ferns, listening intently.
 The male atop the mushroom replied to Sonya and all three scampered to the saucer.
 Sam watched in amazement as they rapidly drank the cream.
 Once it was gone, they rushed past the humans.

-Sighing happily, Sonya stood and picked up the saucer, careful not to step inside the mushroom ring.
-Sam and Liam rose, and the trio started back toward the house.
+With a happy sigh, Sonya stood and picked up the saucer, careful not to step inside the mushroom ring.
+Sam and Liam rose—Sam far more dazed and confused than his friend—and the trio started back toward the house.

 “I should have guessed you’d ask the brownies, ‘Nia.”